- Name: Danguard Ace

 Wakusei Robo Dangard A (惑星ロボ・ダンガードＡ (エース), (aka Danguard, or Dangard, Ace) aired on TV Tokyo from March 6, 1977 until March, 26 1978 for a total of 56 episodes.
 But more importantly to me and others in the New England area, it was imported into the US by Jim Terry Productions as part of his "Force Five" cartoon, an anthology of edited and dubbed Japanese animation shows.
 Others in the group were UFO Robo Grendizer (called simply "Grandizer"), Gaiking, Getter Robo G (retitled "Starvengers") and Science Fiction Saiyuki Starzinger (retitled "The Spaceketeers".).
 This show was hugely popular with children in the area and is one of the biggest reasons many collectors of Japanese toys live here.
 For most, Danguad Ace, which was shown every Monday, was a distant fourth in terms of popularity among the group, but for me it was number one with a bullet.
 And as an adult just beginning to rediscover my interest in toys, it was the discovery of the existence of a Dangard Ace Jumbo Machinder that made me throw myself headlong back into the hobby.

 I had had Jumbos as a kid in the form of Mattel's Shogun Warriors line of toys, but had always wanted ones of all the robots from the Force Five shows, especially Dangard.
 Finding out that one existed 20 years later, I made it my goal to get one, but at the time, it was considered a very rare toy and my hopes were low.
 About a year later, one did appear on Yahoo!Japan auctions, but it was missing one of the double lancers and the box was in poor condition.
 Regardless, I HAD to have it.
 I had thought it would be my only chance ever.
 So I bid and won and for awhile I was happy.
-Shortly afterwards, I was off to Japan for my second trip there and the first where I would be seeking out Jumbos.
+Shortly afterward, I was off to Japan for my second trip there and the first where I would be seeking out Jumbos.
 Well, I would manage to find a second Dangard Jumbo at the now gone Tokyo Robot in Koiwa but it did not have the parts I needed.
 It had less in fact.
 Still, I told a friend about it and he purchased it.
 Later that year, he would find another specimen online and this time it was PERFECT!
 Complete and in a beautiful box.
 It looked like it had never been played with.
 But the price was high and since mine was missing only one piece, I couldn't justify spending what it would take to get it.
 So it went to my friend and between the 2 of us, we suddenly had 3 Dangard Ace Jumbos!

 But over time, I would become increasingly frustrated at my specimen's lack of perfection and my friend would grow further and further away from toy collecting.
 It was decided I would buy the perfect specimen from him.
 A price was agreed upon and the sale made.
 (Furthermore, this would be the beginning of an incredible run of Jumbo scores for me, as within a few weeks, I would manage to get my first two Jumbo villains, Hasami Jaguar and Green Ghost C3, as well as the very rare Ultraman Leo, Cosmos 2000 and a bootleg yellow Dangard Ace Jumbo!!)